LoginRadius/apidocs/database/supportdocs/docs/integrations/webhook.md

 To **add** or **edit** the **Custom Objects** within the Webhook, click the **dropdown button** from the **Action** column for the corresponding Event in the **Configured Requests** table, and select **Edit**.

->**Note:** Custom Objects can be updated only for the webhooks with SQS URLs.
-For more information on the SQS url, contact [LoginRadius Support team](https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket).
+>**Note:** Custom Objects can be updated through webhooks that are configured with an **SQS URL**.
+This URL is generated automatically by the backend system once you configured the integration  and can be found in the webhook section.

 ![webhook](https://apidocs.lrcontent.com/images/1_3858617856401abdfa0a4c2.61703498.png "webhookedit")